 They’ve become an invaluable marketing tool for the photographers themselves, most of whom don’t have the time or resources to contextualize their work with such depth or breadth.

-They’ve also become a tremendous resource for ICP as an institution, which preserves them in perpetuity as part of their archive, allowing the history and inspiration they contain to be accessed by scholars, artists, and enthusiasts alike.
+These films have also become a tremendous resource for ICP as an institution, which preserves them in perpetuity as part of their archive, allowing the history and inspiration they contain to be accessed by scholars, artists, and enthusiasts alike.

 But just as importantly, they continue to make the Infinity Awards an even more extraordinary evening for all who attend.
-These films present the photographers’ work with the kind of care, respect, and attention to detail as they put into the work itself, ensuring the photographers feel truly seen — and the audience truly honored to stand among them for a night.
+These films present the photographers’ work with the kind of care, respect, and attention to detail as they put into their work itself, ensuring the photographers feel truly seen — and the audience truly honored to stand among them for a night.